osg-htc/docs/docs/submit/osg-flock.md

 --------------------------------
 Reporting to the OSG accounting system is done using the _Gratia_ service, which consists of multiple _probes_.
 HTCondor uses the "condor" probe, which is configured in `/etc/gratia/condor/ProbeConfig`;
-we provide a recommended config for flocking.
+we provide a recommended configuration for flocking.

 1. Copy over the recommended probe configuration: